-Share your Quest 2 footage without having to stick it on Facebook
+How to record and share Oculus Quest 2 videos and screenshots

 If you haven't already done this, open the System Menu, select Settings, and then choose Voice Commands.
 You'll be taken through a quick tutorial on how to make the headset listen and some sample commands.
 From there, taking a screenshot in-game is easy:

-- Say "take a photo".
+2. Say "Take a photo".
 The voice assistant should respond, "Okay, taking a photo," followed by a rapidly blinking red light.
 You'll then see the confirmation thumbnail.

 How to take and share a video clip on the Oculus Quest 2

 Oculus doesn't have a user's manual for how to record video on Oculus Quest 2, but there are (again) multiple methods for doing so.
-The easiest way is to use the shortcuts in the headset itself, but people looking for more professional clips will have to rely on their PC or phone to get the best quality.
+The easiest way is to use the shortcuts in the headset itself, but people looking for more professional clips will have to rely on their PC or phone or change some settings on their headset to get the best quality.
 Here's what you need to know.

 From the System menu